intervalue/intervalue-2.0.0-mainnet-plugin-rc/README.md

 ## lfnmatenode
-The lfnmatenode provides a ease-of-use approach to generate wallet,commit transactions and have access to diamondnode to verify final transaction state.
+The lfnmatenode provides an ease-of-use approach to generate wallet,commit transactions and have access to diamondnode to verify final transaction state.

 ### installation/configuration/starting instruction
 * install jdk 1.8.0_181 or above